 Of the 90 quanta, measurements showed that about 3% gets reflected from the cornea.
 About 50% of the remaining light gets transmitted all the way through the vitreous fluid of the eye.
-Finally of this remaining light, about 20% of this is lost in the spaces between receptors (not transduced).
+Finally of this remaining light, with a further 80% of this which lost between receptors or isn't transduced by the receptors.
 After making these adjustments, that they concluded that only about 9 photons (on average) were actually required at the receptors to "see" a flash...